regmibhuwan/evp_evening-message/README.md

 ## Features

+- **Sign Up / Sign In** - Email/password or Google OAuth authentication
-- **Gmail Verification** - One-click Gmail authentication for secure identity verification
+- **Phone Verification** - SMS verification for phone numbers during sign up
+- **Locked User Info** - Name, email, and phone number are locked after sign up to prevent spam
 - **Night Shift Messages** - Submit messages to office staff with category-based routing
 - **Carpool System** - Offer or request carpools with chat functionality
 - **Housing/Rentals** - Post and browse housing listings with contact exchange
 - **Real-time Chat** - Chat with other users on carpool and housing posts
 - **Email Notifications** - Receive email notifications for new chat messages
-- **Contact Exchange** - Securely exchange contact information with other users
+- **Contact Exchange** - Securely exchange contact information with other users (including phone numbers)
 - **Mobile-first design** - Optimized for phone use
 - **Anonymous feedback option** - Submit feedback anonymously for sensitive matters